NeurodivergentCarpenter/NeurodivergentCarpenter.github.io/README.md

 # NeurodivergentCarpenter.github.io
-This was made to work on my phone only, zero consideration to any other device of any kind, it's a ind map that i wanted to look simple and neat on my phone.
+This was made to work on my phone only, zero consideration to any other device of any kind, it's quite painful to look at on anything other than my phone, I apologise for that.
+Iit's a mind map that i wanted to look simple and neat on my phone.
 I am a carpenter, I like linux system administration, i know almost nothing about building websites.
 If you are reading this you might be lost, or exploring, either way enjoy finding your way, this is just the way I am learning about amin tasks.

 The average building and construction company in New Zealand is very small, with roughly 91% of construction firms employing between 0 and 5 people (including sole traders and working directors).